 Bridal shows can be a lot of fun, and with thoughtful preparation, they can be something you look forward to each and every year.
 Seek out the Bridal Shows that you think will be great for your business, and make a plan on how to make it a great success.
 Participating in a Bridal Expo can make a tremendous difference for your business overall, and once you find the right ones to participate in each year, they can be a fantastic way to market your business, each and every year.

 Interested in learning even more?
 Join us for our FREE Live Class HERE!

 If you’d like to hear even more tips and suggestions to help you to make a plan and learn how to market your business well at your next business bridal expo, join us at our free LIVE class on Thursday, January 10th!
 This class will be led by Kristin Wilson, the owner of the Society for Creative Founders.
 Since 2011, she has participated in more than 15 Bridal Shows, and has built a business primarily on word-of-mouth marketing, a lot simply from the people she met at the shows she participated in, whether they were potential clients or fellow wedding vendors.
 In this class, Kristin will be sharing a plethora of the things she learned over the years, including examples of booth design and resources shared from fellow stationers in the industry, different examples of setups, marketing and planning tips for what to do before, during, and after a bridal show, and ideas to help you use a Bridal Expo as an incredible marketing tool for your business.
-Sign up before Thursday to participate in the live class!

 Additional Note: The majority of the linked items shared are available for purchase in our Amazon Store!
 This is an affiliate shop, but it contains a plethora of products for you to use to design your booth beautifully.
 Bookmark our store to have easy access to something you need to purchase something in particular.
 Enjoy designing your booth for your next Bridal show!